MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 <br>
 #### Registering the application in the MobileFirst Operations Console

-1. Open your browser of choice and navigate to the MobileFirst Operations Console using the address  <code>http://localhost:10080/mfpconsole/</code>.
+1. Open your browser of choice and load the MobileFirst Operations Console using the address  <code>http://localhost:10080/mfpconsole/</code>.
 You can also open the console from **Terminal** using the CLI command <code>mfpdev server console</code>.
-2. <span style="color:red">TODO: add console instructions</span>
+2. Click on the button to create a new application and follow the on-screen instructions.

+<span style="color:red">Add image of console -> create new app</span>

 ### Generated MobileFirst Native SDK artifacts
 Two MobileFirst-related artifacts are available in the Xcode project after it has been integrated with the MobileFirst Native SDK: the <code>mfpclient.plist</code> and the the application-descriptor.json file.